NICHD-BSPC/geo_prepper/README.rst

 config.yaml
 ^^^^^^^^^^^

-Configuration file with options specified in a yaml format.
+This is a configuration file with options specified in a yaml format.
+Here is a sample ``config.yaml`` for a ChIP-Seq data set:
+`<link templates/config-chipseq.yaml>`_

 Below we list the accepted parameters of which `sample_col`_, `is_paired_end`_ and `file_cols`_ are required:

 sample_col